EDalSanto/Nand2Tetris/projects/12/README.md

   * manipulating any part of RAM at will!

 ### Heap Management
+* makes use of linked list directly in memory to manage free memory segments

+### Textual Output
+* Font Implementation
+  * char mapping created from ascii number to numbers which represent whether a square is turned on in a grid -> forms each char

 ### Graphics
 * Bitmap Graphics -> series of N-bit words telling screen which bits to turn on / off